ryakad/squeeze/README.md

 For more samples you can look in the `examples` folder in this repo.

-If you find any bugs or just want a new feature submit an issue or if you are feeling more adventurous a pull request.
+If you find any bugs or just want a new feature submit an issue on github - or even better, a pull request.